danshearer/vm-management/README.md

 * a simple way to customise a template VM, eg to recreate a standard firewall VM or DNS VM
 * logging VM build process via syslog

+This is a bash script, not a Bourne shell script.

 Here is the help output:

 ````